For the First Time (Kenny Loggins song)

 "For the First Time" is a 1996 song performed by Kenny Loggins from the 1996 film One Fine Day starring Michelle Pfeiffer and George Clooney with music and lyrics by James Newton Howard, Jud J. Friedman, and Allan Dennis Rich and produced by Peter Asher.
 The song was included in the soundtrack of the film and is Loggins' one and only number one hit on the Adult Contemporary chart, remaining on the top spot for two weeks.
 It also peaked at number sixty on the Billboard Hot 100 Airplay chart.
 The song did not make the Billboard Hot 100 chart as it was not made available as a commercial single, which at that time made it ineligible to chart on the Hot 100.
-"For the First Time" was nominated for the Best Original Song.
+"For the First Time" was nominated for the Academy Award for Best Original Song.

 "For the First Time" was first released by Rod Stewart on his album If We Fall in Love Tonight, a month prior to the release of Loggins' version.